 Other pod bearing plants are utilized for the seed alone; the pod is discarded much like an English pea pod.

 Desert ironwood is native to the Sonoran Desert and eating seed pods from this plant was an important food source.
 The fresh seeds taste much like peanuts (another food staple in a pod) and were either roasted or dried.
 Roasted seeds were used as a coffee substitute and dried seeds were ground and made into a bread-like loaf.

 Tepary beans are climbing annuals like pole beans.
-The beans are shelled, dried and then cooked in water.
-The seeds come in brown, white, black and speckled, and each color has a bit of a different flavor.
+The beans are shelled, dried, and then cooked in water.
+The seeds come in brown, white, black, and speckled with each color having a bit of a different flavor.
 These beans are especially drought and heat tolerant.